Walter Bingham (journalist): Service in World War II

+Journalism career

 Bingham went on to have a career as a journalist and broadcaster in Britain.
 He also modeled and acted in numerous movies and TV shows.
 Among his acting credits is a wizard in Harry Potter and the Philosopher's Stone and Harry Potter and the Chamber of Secrets, as well as numerous roles in various TV documentaries calling for older men with a white beard.
 He was also an advertising model and Santa Claus in London's premier department stores Harrods and Selfridges.

-He immigrated to Israel in 2004.
+Bingham emigrated to Israel in 2004.
 At age 80, he attempted to get a job at Kol Israel but was turned down due to his age.
 He subsequently found work as a journalist with Israel National News.

 Since 2004, he has hosted "Walter's World" a weekly radio magazine programme on Israel National News and since 2016 The Walter Bingham File on Israel News Talk Radio.
 He is also a regular contributor to The Jerusalem Post and The Jerusalem Report.

-In 2018 Bingham became Israels oldest skydiver when he participated in a parachute jump in northern Israel.
+In 2018 Bingham became Israel's oldest skydiver when he participated in a parachute jump in northern Israel.

+In 2023 Bingham travelled to Germany, the Netherlands and the UK to participate in a reenactment and commemoration of the Kindertransport which was filmed for a documentary and covered extensively in the media.

+Bingham turned 100 on 5 January 2024.